FlashGet Kids FlashGet Kids

 Is The Proud Family suitable for kids?

 The Proud Family is generally suitable for kids.
-It carried a TV-Y7 rating during its original run And a TV-PG rating for the reboot.
+It carried a TV-Y7 rating during its original run and a TV-PG rating for the reboot.

-The original series is designed for childrenaged 7 and older.
+The original series is designed for children aged 7 and older.
 Content is free of sex, nudity, violence, or strong language, making it a safe and family-friendly show.

 The reboot maintains a similar age recommendation, addressing slightly more mature themes but still appropriate for the 7+ audience.